Link Search Menu Expand Document

 Is This Enough?

-We still have the challenge of testing model behaviors themselves, especially for Integration, and Acceptance tests that exercise how other parts of the application interact with models, both creating queries and processing results.
-The rest of the strategies and techniques explore these concerns, starting with External Verification.
+We still have the challenge of testing model behaviors themselves, especially for Integration, and Acceptance tests that are intended to exercise whole systems or subsystems, including how parts of the system interact with models, both creating queries and processing results.